 Nevertheless, Microsoft’s high margins, Azure’s growth trajectory, and the scaling of AI-driven products position the company as one of the most balanced players in the market.
 For long-term investors willing to accept a premium valuation in exchange for strong visibility and leadership in key technology trends, Microsoft shares remain highly attractive.

-On 30 July 2025, Microsoft published its earnings report for Q4 of FY 2025, which ended on 30 June.
+On 30 July 2025, Microsoft published its Q4 2025 financial results for the quarter ended on 30 June.
 The key figures are outlined below, compared to the same period in the 2024 financial year:

 Revenue by segment: